singularityware/singularityware.github.io/pages/docs/user-docs/docs-installation.md

 ## Install the development branch
-If you want to test a development branch feature the routine above should be tweaked slightly:
+If you want to test a development branch the routine above should be tweaked slightly:

 ```